Skip to Content

 Personal Support may include extending behavior and therapy services.
 Extending services means activities by the personal support worker that help the individual to use a behavior, occupational, physical or speech therapy plan to the extent permitted by state law and as described in the support plan.
 Implementation activities could be assistance with exercise routines, range of motion, reading the therapist's directions, helping the individual to remember and follow the steps of the plan or hands-on assistance.
 It does not include the actual service provided by a professional therapist.

 Personal support is not intended to include professional services, home cleaning services, or other community services used by the general public.

 Personal support may be provided in the individual's home and may include help to participate in community activities outside the home.

 Family Guidelines for Selecting a Personal Support Worker

 How Do I Become A Provider?

-- ACES$ provides assistance with provider enrollment, payroll processing and billing.
+ACES$ and PPL provide assistance with provider enrollment, payroll processing and billing.

-- For training requirements and other important information, please see
+For training requirements and other important information, please contact

 Staff Qualifications and Requirements for Personal Support, Individual